Partner Institutions

 The Guilde / Guilde canadienne des métiers d'art

 La Guilde canadienne des métiers d'art (the Canadian Guild of Crafts) is a long-time supporter of Inuit art, organizing the first major exhibition of modern Inuit art in 1948.
 La Guilde is a non-profit organization that houses a permanent collection, archives, an educational program, and a public art gallery in downtown Montreal.
-Inuit Futures in Arts Leadership has partnered with Genevieve Duval, La Guilde’s Director of Programming and Communications, to provide internships to students from Concordia and elsewhere, working with both their archives and permanent collections as well as their contemporary exhibitions.
+Inuit Futures in Arts Leadership has partnered with La Guilde to provide internships to students from Concordia and elsewhere, working with both their archives and permanent collections as well as their contemporary exhibitions.
 Nunatsiavut - Our Beautiful Land (2019) was exhibited at La Guilde, bringing together the work of 25 artists from Nunatsiavut (among them, Inuit Futures ilinniaqtuit Jason Sikoak), the Inuit region of Labrador, to interpret the theme of land and territory.
 As well, Inuit Futures alumna, Napatsi Folger, acted as guest consultant on the exhibition, ᐃᓗᒻᒧᑦ ᑕᑯᓂᐊᕐᓂᖅ - Ilummut Takuniarniq - Looking Inside (2023), which highlighted the daily activities and everyday spaces of Inuit communities.

 iaf_logo_black.png